willsmist/blog/source/_posts/2017-02-20-linux-user-management.md

        -r, --system
            Create a system account.

-           System users will be created with no aging information in /etc/shadow, and their numeric identifiers are chosen in the SYS_UID_MIN-SYS_UID_MAX range, defined in
+           System users will be created with no aging(老化，时效) information in /etc/shadow, and their numeric identifiers are chosen in the SYS_UID_MIN-SYS_UID_MAX range, defined in
            /etc/login.defs, instead of UID_MIN-UID_MAX (and their GID counterparts for the creation of groups).

            Note that useradd will not create a home directory for such an user, regardless of the default setting in /etc/login.defs (CREATE_HOME).
 You have to specify the